 - Do you rent motor boats?
 Yep!
 Stoney Lake is called Stoney for a reason – and in the past we’ve suggested that guests don’t venture out with rental boats unless they know the area.
 But we’re bringing on board a fleet called “Grampa’s Old Tin Boats” – they’re basic tin boats with electric motors, and since they’re not brand new, we don’t care if you happen to scratch them up a bit.
 Read more here.
 If boating on your own sounds like more challenge than you’re up for, we’re also happy to take you on a cruise of the lake any time we can.

 - I’m staying in a cottage.
 Do I need to bring sheets and towels?
 All of our rooms and cottages have full housekeeping, so we provide bedding and bathroom towels.
-Both our indoor and outdoor pool are stocked with towels, so the only towels you may want to bring are beach towels!
+Both our indoor pool and outdoor pool are stocked with towels, so the only towels you may want to bring are beach towels!
 Check out our full cottage packing list if you are the planning type!

 - How much do your recreation activities cost?
 As the saying goes, the best things in life are free, and that goes for our recreation schedule as well.

 - Can I eat at your restaurants even if I’m not a guest at your resort?
 Do I need a reservation?
 Absolutely!
 Both Mount Julian and The Boathouse are open to travellers, tourists, locals, and guests alike.
 If you are not staying at the resort, please call us to make a reservation, so we can ensure we have a table for you!